 It is the policy of the Company to: (i) comply with all applicable governmental laws, rules, and regulations; (ii) expect that all Company Personnel at all times observe honest and ethical conduct in the performance of the Company’s related responsibilities, including the avoidance of conflicts of interest; (iii) expect all Company Personnel to treat others with dignity, including other Company Personnel, stockholders, customers, and vendors; and (iv) encourage and support internal disclosure of any violation of this policy for appropriate action.

 C. Compliance Procedures

-All employees, directors, officers and other representatives of CRH must work together to ensure prompt and consistent action against violations of this Code.
+All Company Personnel must work together to ensure prompt and consistent action against violations of this Code.
 In some situations, however, it is difficult to know if a violation has occurred.
 Because every situation that will arise cannot be anticipated, it is important that there is a way to approach a new question or problem.
 These are the steps to keep in mind:

 D. Ethical Standards

 All Company Personnel are expected to comply with all applicable laws and with any rules and regulations adopted under such laws.
 Examples of violations under these laws include:

 These laws can be complex and difficult to interpret and can have both criminal and civil consequences, including monetary penalties and imprisonment, for both individual employees and the Company.
 As a result, it is imperative that you be vigilant in observing these laws and contact your supervisor or manager with any questions.

 The Company must, and will, investigate, address, and report, as appropriate, all violations, including suspected criminal violations.

 Ethical Interactions with Healthcare Professionals and Healthcare Organizations